nayrng/nayrng.github.io/index.md

 Hi!
 My name is Ryan Ng.

-I am an aspiring software engineer, and have a huge interest in programming and computer science.

-Aside from computer science, I enjoy hiking, running, and watching football.
+Welcome to my website.

-Thanks for stopping by my website, and feel free to look around and get in touch with me!
+Feel free to look around and get in touch with me!

 <br>